Stop Slacking

 Free

-For indie devs and small side projects.
+For indie devs and side projects.

 • Up to 3 users

-• 5 repos
+• 5 repositories

 • 10 versions per environment